 Backpacking Skills >> Lightweight Backpacking >> Unnecessary Backpacking Gear

+When deciding what not to bring backpacking sometimes less is more.
+A lighter pack allows you to travel with less burden whereas a heavy pack can reduce your on-trail enjoyment and leave you exhausted when you finally arrive at your campsite.
 How does overpacking happen?
 We backpackers are often tempted by those shiny catalogs trying to get us to buy the latest and greatest equipment.
 These purchases all add up in weight and cause our packs to swell to the point where we have to resort to hanging miscellaneous accessories (that we may never even use) on the outside of our pack.
 Sometimes we may pack in a hurry and carelessly toss items into our pack without much thought or pre-trip planning.
 Often the stuff we bring is unneeded overkill and if we allow ourselves to lighten up by eliminating nonessentials we will find that we have more fun.

 Axe or saw![]()